 While a variety of cereals may be alright for dogs to eat, most cereals you find at the store offer little to no nutritional value for them.

-We live in a time where it’s almost frowned upon to feed your dog anything but grain-free food and treats, so many dog owners may avoid feeding their furry friends cereal.
+We live in a time where it’s almost frowned upon to feed your dog anything but grain-free food and treats, so many dog parents may avoid feeding their furry friends cereal.

 Again, since cereal does not add any substantial nutrients to your dog’s diet, only use it as a “sometimes food,” if at all, and not as a full meal.